Healthcare in India: Pradhan Mantri Jan Arogya Yojana (PM-JAY)

+The National Policy on Older Persons was established by the Indian government in 1999 to ensure the well-being of the elderly and give them a position in society, through such things as financial assistance, healthcare, and shelter.
+This policy marked the beginning of government intervention in the needs of the elderly.
+It involved state support to guarantee financial and food security, health care, and protection against abuse for the elderly through schemes such as establishing geriatric wards in district hospitals, including geriatric care in the medical school curriculum, training geriatric caregivers, and strengthening community health centers and mobile clinics.
+The policy additionally advises for old age pensions, development of health insurance to cater to the needs of individuals within varying income brackets, shelter and welfare measures for elderly who are poor and chronically sick, nongovernmental organization support to make up for the care the state cannot provide alone.
+The Indira Gandhi National Old Age Pension Scheme of 2007 was eventually launched as part of the National Policy of Older Persons and provided an increase in monthly pension for individuals living below the poverty lines, specifically Rs.
+200/- per month for people over the age of 60 and Rs.
+500/- per month for people over the age of 80.

 Public-private partnership

 One initiative adapted by governments of many states in India to improve access to healthcare entails a combination of public and private sectors.
 The Public-Private Partnership Initiative (PPP) was created in the hopes of reaching the health-related Millennium Development Goals.
 In terms of prominence, nearly every new state health initiative includes policies that allow for the involvement of private entities or non-governmental organizations.

 Major programs

 Fair Price Shops aim to reduce the costs of medicines, drugs, implants, prosthetics, and orthopedic devices.
 Currently, there is no competition between pharmacies and medical service stores for the sale of drugs.
 Thus, the price of drugs is uncontrolled.
 The Fair Price program creates a bidding system for cheaper prices of medications between drugstores and allows the store with the greatest discount to sell the drug.
 The program has a minimal cost for the government as fair price shops take the place of drugstores at government hospitals, thus eliminating the need to create new infrastructure for fair price shops.
 Furthermore, the drugs are unbranded and must be prescribed by their generic name.
 As there is less advertising required for generic brands, fair price shops require minimal payment from the private sector.
 Fair Price Shops were introduced in the West Bengal in 2012.
 By the end of the year, there were 93 stores benefiting 85 lakh people.
 From December 2012 to November 2014, these shops had saved 250 crore citizens.
 As doctors prescribe 60% generic drugs, the cost of treatment has been reduced by this program.
 This is a solution to affordability for health access in West Bengal.